Logbook loans

 - a personal loan agreement - this has information about how much you’ll borrow, the charge for credit and how you’ll repay the money

-- a bill of sale agreement - this transfers the legal ownership of your car to the lender until you’ve paid the loan in full
+- a bill of sale agreement – this transfers the legal ownership of your vehicle to the lender until you’ve paid the loan in full

-You’ll usually need to show your vehicle logbook to the lender to prove that you’re the registered keeper and show that you’re insured to drive the car.
+You’ll usually need to show your vehicle logbook to the lender to prove that you’re the registered keeper and show that you’re insured to drive the vehicle.

 Types of complaint we see

-We sometimes hear from consumers who tell us:
+We hear from consumers who tell us that:

-- Their car has been taken away by the lender
+- their vehicle has been taken away by the lender

-- They had personal possessions in the car before it was taken away by the lender and have been unable to get them back
+- they had personal possessions in the vehicle before it was taken away by the lender and have been unable to get them back

 How to complain

-You will need to talk to the business first, as they need to have time to put things right.
-They have to give you their final response within eight weeks for most types of complaint.
-If you’re unhappy with their response, or if they don’t respond let us know.
+Talk to the lender first so that they have the chance to put things right.
+They need to give you their final response within eight weeks for most types of complaint.
+If you’re unhappy with their response, or if they don’t respond, let us know.

 Find out more about how to complain.